-Moa has previously taught studios, and history and theory seminars at MIT, The Rhode Island School of Design (RISD), The Boston Architecture College, The Bartlett School of Architecture (UCL) and The Architectural Association (AA).
-Before earning her Ph.D., she worked professionally in architecture and landscape architecture in London, New York, Vienna and Sweden.
+Previously, she has taught architecture studios, and history and theory seminars at MIT, Rhode Island School of Design (RISD), Boston Architecture College, Bartlett School of Architecture (UCL) and the Architectural Association (AA).
+Before earning her Ph.D., she worked professionally in architecture and landscape architecture in London, New York and Vienna.

 Carlsson is a member of the Society of Architectural Historians of Great Britain (SAHGB), Society of Architectural Historians (SAH), the European Architectural History Network (EAHN), the Landscape Research Group (LRG), the Society for the History of Technology (SHOT).

 During Semester 1 of Academic year 2022/2023, Carlsson the Course Organiser for the 3rd year undergraduate Architectural Theory course (ARCH10002) and the MA Landscape Architecture Dissertations course (ARCH100350).
 She also contributes to two team-taught architectural history and theory courses: the 2nd year undergraduate course Urbanism and the City: Past to Present (ARHI0801) and the postgraduate course Methods and Paradigms of Research (ARCH11233).

 Carlsson sometimes also teaches a 4th year undergraduate specialist seminar that she has developed around her research specialisms.
 A reading and discussion seminar, Computer-Aided Design After 1960: Critical Practice and Disciplinary Debates (ARCH10044), introduces students to histories of information technology and computing in architecture and urban planning.